 One of the current techniques to enhance anticipation in tennis is video occlusion training.
 In this method, participants watch videos of real tennis matches with certain sections obscured or ‘occluded’.
 This could be just before the server hits the ball or right at the point of contact.
 This forces the players to focus on the subtler kinematic cues to predict the trajectory and speed of the ball.

-Sujet a lire : How Can Hyperbaric Oxygen Therapy Aid in Faster Recovery from Muscle Strains?
+A lire aussi : How Can Hyperbaric Oxygen Therapy Aid in Faster Recovery from Muscle Strains?

 A study published in the ‘Journal of Sport and Exercise Psychol’ on Google Scholar reported significant improvement in anticipatory skills among tennis players who underwent video occlusion training.
 The group that received this training outperformed their counterparts who didn’t in terms of predicting ball direction.
 This demonstrates the potential of video occlusion as a useful tool for tennis training.